dsyyke/Useless-project/README.md

 This project involves developing a mental health chatbot application aimed at providing users with supportive interactions and resources.
 Built using Flask and Python, the chatbot combines natural language processing (NLP) to understand user sentiments and respond empathetically.
 The application is structured with three key roles to optimize development and ensure an efficient, well-coordinated workflow.

 ### The Problem
 Many people feel isolated or hesitant to seek help for mental health issues.
 ### The Solution
-Create a chatbot that offers emotional support, providing positive reinforcement and guiding users to resources.
-It could also allow users to track their mood over time.
+Create a chatbot that gives people some space to talk freely.

 ## Technical Details
 ### Technologies/Components Used